Are College Golf Camps Worth It?

 Think about it… if I’m a coach, I want to recruit somebody who’s out there shooting great scores.
 And when that kid emails me to set up a time to talk about my program, I’m going to make time to meet with that kid.

 This doesn’t mean that college golf camps aren’t worth it, or that attending a camp won’t help you in your recruiting process.
 It just means that you need to be realistic about the benefit for you in your personal recruiting situation.
-And to help you get a better sense of what is a realistic outcome for your recruiting process, I recommend downloading a copy of the School & Scholarship Finder.
+And to help you get a better sense of what is a realistic outcome for your recruiting process, I recommend downloading a copy of the School & Scholarship Finder (2025 update coming soon) or scheduling a free consultation.

 Conclusion